-Cemiplimab-rwlc injection is used to treat certain types of cutaneous squamous cell carcinoma (CSCC; skin cancer) that has spread to nearby tissues and cannot be treated well with surgery or radiation therapy, or that has spread to other parts of the body.
-It is also used to treat basal cell carcinoma that cannot be removed by surgery or has spread to other parts of the body after treatment with another medication, or if that medication cannot be used.
-Cemiplimab-rwlc injection is also used to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to nearby tissues and cannot be removed by surgery or treated with chemotherapy or radiation or has spread to other parts of the body.
+Cemiplimab-rwlc injection is used to treat certain types of cutaneous squamous cell carcinoma (CSCC; skin cancer) that has spread to nearby tissues or to other parts of the body and cannot be treated well with surgery or radiation therapy.
+It is also used to treat basal cell carcinoma that has spread to nearby tissues or to other parts of the body after treatment with another medication, or if that medication cannot be used.
+Cemiplimab-rwlc injection is also used alone or in combination with platinum-containing chemotherapy to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to nearby tissues and cannot be removed by surgery or treated with chemotherapy or radiation or has spread to other parts of the body.
 Cemiplimab-rwlc injection is in a class of medications called monoclonal antibodies.
 It works by killing cancer.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Cemiplimab-rwlc injection comes as a solution (liquid) to inject intravenously (into a vein) over 30 minutes by a doctor or nurse in a medical facility or infusion center.
 It is usually given every 3 weeks.

 Your doctor may need to slow down your infusion, or interrupt or stop your treatment if you experience certain side effects.
 Tell your doctor immediately if you experiences any of the following symptoms during or after your infusion: chills or shaking, fever, itching, rash, feeling faint, flushing, nausea, vomiting, back or neck pain, shortness of breath, dizziness, wheezing, or face swelling.